apache/incubator-crail/README.md

 There are a general file system properties and specific properties for the different storage tiers.
 A typical configuration for the general file system section may look as follows:

     crail.namenode.address                crail://namenode:9060
-    crail.datanode.types                  com.ibm.crail.datanode.rdma.RdmaDataNode
+    crail.datanode.types                  com.ibm.crail.storage.rdma.RdmaStorageTier
     crail.cachepath                       /memory/cache
     crail.cachelimit                      12884901888
     crail.blocksize                       1048576
     crail.buffersize                      1048576

 In this configuration the namenode is configured to run using port 9060 on host 'namenode', which must be a valid host in the cluster.
-We further configure a single storage tier, in this case the RDMA-based DRAM tier.
-Cachepath points to a directory that is used by the file system to allocate memory for the client cache.
+The cachepath property needs to point to a directory that is used by the file system to allocate memory for the client cache.
 Up to cachelimit size, all the memory that is used by Crail will be allocated via mmap from this location.
 Ideally, the directory specified in cachepath points to a hugetlbfs mountpoint.

-Each storage tier will have its own separate set of parameters.
+Aside from the general properties, each storage tier needs to be configured separately.

+### RDMA/DRAM Storage

 For the RDMA/DRAM tier we need to specify the interface that should be used by the storage nodes.

-    crail.datanode.rdma.interface         eth0
+    crail.storage.rdma.interface         eth0

 The datapath property specifies a path from which the storage nodes will allocate blocks of memory via mmap.
 Again, that path best points to a hugetlbfs mountpoint.

-    crail.datanode.rdma.datapath          /memory/data
+    crail.storage.rdma.datapath          /memory/data

 You want to specify how much DRAM each datanode should donate into the file system pool using the `storagelimit` property.
 DRAM is allocated in chunks of `allocationsize`, which needs to be a multiple of `crail.blocksize`.

-    crail.datanode.rdma.allocationsize    1073741824
+    crail.storage.rdma.allocationsize    1073741824
-    crail.datanode.rdma.storagelimit      75161927680
+    crail.storage.rdma.storagelimit      75161927680

 Crail supports optimized local operations via memcpy (instead of RDMA) in case a given file operation is backed by a local storage node.
 The indexpath specifies where Crail will store the necessary metadata that make these optimizations possible.
 Important: the indexpath must NOT point to a hugetlbfs mountpoint because index files will be updated which not possible in hugetlbfs.

-    crail.datanode.rdma.localmap          true
+    crail.storage.rdma.localmap          true
-    crail.datanode.rdma.indexpath         /index
+    crail.storage.rdma.indexpath         /index

+### NVMf/Flash Storage

+For the NVMf storage tier we need to configure the server IP that is used when listening for new connections.
+We also need to configure the PCI address of the flash device we want to use, as well as the huge page mount point to be used for allocating memory.

+    crail.storage.nvmf.bindip		10.40.0.XX
+    crail.storage.nvmf.pcieaddr		0000:11:00.0
+    crail.storage.nvmf.hugedir		/dev/hugepages
+    crail.storage.nvmf.socketmem		512,512

 ## Deploying